-Add sugar to a saucepan or skillet and place it on medium-high heat.
+Add sugar to a heavy-bottom pan and place it on medium heat.
 The sugar will start melting slowly.
-Once the sugar starts melting, turn down the heat to medium, and keep swirling the pan in between.
+Do not be tempted to increase the heat.

 Preheat the oven to 160 Degrees Celsius/ 325 Degrees Fahrenheit.
-Line a 8*3 inch cake pan with parchment paper, coat with oil and dust with flour.
+Line an 8*3 inch cake pan with parchment paper, coat with oil and dust with flour.

 Whisk together flour + baking soda + salt and keep aside.

 In another bowl mix eggs + sugar until you reach the consistency of mayonnaise.